Why focus on fossil fuel divestment? What about other environmentally damaging investments?

 While it is true that current societal systems make it implausible to go without fossil fuels on an individual scale in the short term, the fact that fossil fuels are an entrenched institution cannot serve to protect the industry from ethical pressure.
 For one, the impact that any individual can have on the climate crisis is heavily constrained by the systems and infrastructures we operate in.
 That is why, given the extent to which our lives are entangled with fossil fuels,

 we have a responsibility to advocate for and support large-scale, structural, and collective decarbonization efforts in every way possible.

 Perhaps one could say it would be hypocritical only to divest, without adjusting our behavior in any other way, but Harvard itself has already made commitments to lessen, and ultimately eliminate, its reliance on fossil fuels over the next three decades.
 Therefore, not only is divestment not in opposition to the University’s consumer-side goals—it is in perfect harmony.
 Finally, our platform offers many steps that we can take as a University and community to confront the climate crisis at various levels.

 Is it Harvard’s job to confront the climate crisis?

-As it becomes clear that no governments will act with the decisiveness required to meet this challenge, there is an increasing need for non-governmental entities to lead, and many institutions have done so.
+The climate crisis poses a massive challenge that requires immediate action across society.
+This includes non-governmental entities, and many institutions have already taken up the mantle of climate leadership.
 Harvard should not fear being alone in taking a stand; in fact, it should fear being left behind.
 From universities around the world, including the entire University of California system, to world financial centers like

 New York and